 - Change the Hostname for Pi on your Network from System Options > S4 Set name for this computer on a network

 After that, pick Finish and reboot the Raspberry Pi by entering the command reboot in the command line interface.
 Once it reboots, your Raspberry Pi should be ready to be controlled using a Command Prompt on Windows or Terminal on macOS.

 After hitting a roadblock several times, I no longer depend on a display to get my Pi 4 set up running.
 I am sure these steps will get you up with speed with Pi setup.
-In the next guide, I will cover how to setup Pi-hole on your Raspberry Pi configuration to block the unwanted trackers and ads.
+In the next guide, I will cover how to set up Pi-hole on your Raspberry Pi configuration to block unwanted trackers and ads.